-(8) Cecil v.
+- (8) Cecil v.
 Commissioner.
 Four years ago, the Tax Court tried a case, still awaiting decision, that includes tax-affecting for valuing S corporation stock as one of its issues.
 Estate of William Cecil v.
 Commissioner, Cause Nos.
 14639-14 and 14640-14 (trial held February 2016).
 The only entries on the Tax Court's dockets since the filing of briefs in July 2016 have been papers in January 2018 to change the captions of the cases to reflect both William and Mary Cecil's deaths and Petitioner's Notices of Supplemental Authority on April 12, 2019 (probably Kress, discussed above) and August 20, 2019 (undoubtedly Jones), with IRS answers three days later in each case.
 In Cecil, both the taxpayer AND the IRS's expert used tax-affecting in their analysis.
 The Tax Court may have a hard time rejecting tax-affecting as a matter of law when both experts agree in its application.
-(Tax-affecting is not the only issue in the case.)
+(Tax-affecting is not the only issue in the case.) - (9) IRS Has Not Given Up.
+Anecdotal indications are that the IRS is continuing to press the tax-affecting issue in audits despite the Kress and Jones cases. - f.

-f.
 No Mention of Section 2703.
 Although there were transfer restrictions in the SSC and SJTC Buy-Sell Agreements that may have been restrictions that should have been disregarded under §2703 in valuing the stock, the IRS evidently did not raise the §2703 issue.
 In Kress v.
 United States, the court in 2019 held that §2703 applied regarding restrictions on transferring stock to anyone other than family members so that the restrictions could not be considered in valuing the stock (see Item 15.b. above).
 A year earlier, in 2018, the IRS successfully invoked §2703 in Estate of Cahill v.
 Commissioner, T.C.
 Memo.
 2018-84, at least for purposes of summary judgment, so that certain restrictions (on being able to terminate a split dollar arrangement) were disregarded in valuing interests.
-However, the Jones petition was filed in late 2013 and the IRS's answer was in early 2014, years before the Kress and Cahill decisions.
+However, the Jones petition was filed in late 2013 and the IRS's answer was in early 2014, years before the Kress and Cahill decisions. - g.

-g.
 The Importance of the Appraiser.
 The outcome in Jones is additional confirmation of the importance of thorough and credible appraisals in Tax Court litigation.
 The court observed that the taxpayer's expert's report was 182 pages and the government's expert's response report was 12 pages.
 The taxpayer's appraiser, Willamette Management Associates, had its beginning in Portland, Oregon, and Judge Pugh said of Robert Reilly (whom she called "Richard Reilly") that he "has performed approximately 100 business valuations of sawmills and timber product companies."
-In rather stark contrast, she said of the IRS's valuation expert only that he "has performed several privately held business valuations."
+In rather stark contrast, she said of the IRS's valuation expert only that he "has performed several"

+privately held business valuations."
 As seen in the foregoing discussion, she found Mr. Reilly's work to be thorough and credible and adopted his judgment, for example, his analysis of tax-affecting that brought her to conclude that "Mr. Reilly's tax-affecting may not be exact, but it is more complete and more convincing than respondent's zero tax rate."